advancedAgritek-BB/coinTrader_Trainer/README.md

 [AMD RGP](https://gpuopen.com/rgp/).
 The CLI attempts to launch ``rgp.exe --process <PID>`` automatically.
 If the executable is not found, the command to run is printed so you can start the profiler manually.
+When profiling is enabled a ``rocm-smi --showuse --interval 1`` monitor is also started and its output logged.

 After installation, test training with a large dataset to verify the OpenCL driver remains stable under load.